AGIL ABDULLAYEV

 Public talks and workshops:

-2022: Workshop: Art School with Femutopia and Q Collective, Baku Community Space, Baku, Azerbaijan
+2022: Art School Workshops with Femutopia and Q Collective, Baku Community Space, Baku, Azerbaijan

 2021: Panel discussion, The Writers’ House, Tbilisi, Georgia | Organized by Goethe Institut